tsackton/taelgar/Species/Children of the Embodied Gods/Dwarves/Dwarves.md

 ---
 # Dwarf

 This page contains lore information about dwarves.
-For details on character creation and playing a dwarf, see [[Campaigns/Mechanics/Species (Old)/Playing a Dwarf]].
+For details on character creation and playing a dwarf, see [[Playing a Dwarf]].

 ![[dwarven-hall-of-gems.png]]